 Despite its remote location along the North Coast 500, Wailing Widow Falls is one of Sutherland’s most accessible waterfalls, being only a short walk from a car park on the A894.
 Simply walk east from the parking lot, following the rocky route until you reach the top of the falls.

 But be prepared as it is a short walk but if the weather isn’t very good it can be challenging, there is no path and you have to walk by the side of the stream that can be higher if it has been raining.

 We wouldn’t recommend doing this if you were not able to walk on uneven ground that could be slippery and wouldn’t recommend it for pushchairs or wheelchairs.

 When visiting Wailing Widow Falls, it’s important to either use Google Maps or plan out your route ahead of time.
 Before leaving, you can either Google the falls themselves or search for Loch na Gainmhich to find the parking lot.

 Thankfully, Google Maps can reliably locate both entry sites; although, it’s worth noting that neither is visible from the road.
-As a result, if you’re approaching the falls from the north, be aware that passing the turnoff is incredibly easy.
+As a result, if you’re approaching the falls from the north, be aware that passing the turnoff is incredibly easy to miss.

 What Three Words – ///dairy.speared.tripods

 Is There Accessible Parking Available When Visiting Wailing Widow Falls?